What are the requirements for teacher training?

 Finally, there is the formal interview.
-20 minutes before the interview you will be given a little task to prepare.
-You will be given 5 minutes at the beginning of the interview to present this.
-This is a verbal presentation to the interview panel.
+During the first 5-10 minutes, you are asked to present your lesson plan which is then followed by questions from the interview panel.
 There will usually be 2 interviewers on the panel.

 Researchers in Schools – if you are applying via the Researchers in Schools programme members of staff from your prospective placement school will also be on the interview panel.

 For our appeals procedure please see here.
 The best course of action is to ask for feedback why your application was rejected and then act upon this feedback.

 Places on the course are allocated on a first come first served basis.
 Once a course is full all remaining applicants will be rejected.
 There is no right of appeal against this decision.